capsaarang/capsaarang/README.md

 ### ⚡ **Professional Highlights**

-- **Product Management (Marketeq Digital):** Drive product discovery and requirements gathering for the Billing & Checkout epic — a 6-step payment flow supporting multiple payment methods — translating business objectives into user stories and acceptance criteria aligned to OKRs.
+- **Product Management (Marketeq Digital):** Drive product discovery and requirements gathering for the Billing & Checkout epic, a 6-step payment flow supporting multiple payment methods, translating business objectives into user stories and acceptance criteria aligned to OKRs.
-- **Payments Infrastructure (NPCI via Qapitol QA):** Defined technical requirements for India's national payments platform, simulating **25,000+ concurrent transactions** to validate scalability, improving platform performance by **35%** and reducing release cycle time by **50%**.
+- **Payments Infrastructure (NPCI via Qapitol QA):** Defined technical requirements for India's national payments platform, simulating **25,000+ concurrent transactions** to validate scalability.
+Improved platform performance by **35%** and reduced release cycle time by **50%**.
-- **Digital Transformation (ArisGlobal):** Identified a reporting inefficiency and independently built a BI solution using Power BI, AWS, and QuickSight — delivering **$150K in annual operational savings**, recognized with a Spot Award.
+- **Digital Transformation (ArisGlobal):** Identified a reporting inefficiency and independently built a BI solution using Power BI, AWS, and QuickSight, delivering **$150K in annual operational savings**.
+Recognized with a Spot Award.
 - **Machine Learning (Excelsoft):** Led a team to build and deploy a Naive Bayes predictive model for heart disease classification, achieving **95% accuracy** on a 10K+ patient dataset.
 - **Research:** Published findings in **IEEE** (Social Distancing & Face Mask Detection using CNN) and **IJCTT** (A Survey on Emerging Viruses).